TonkatsuRa/Comlink-Thread/README.md

 - DONE // Saving users in local browser storage
 - DONE //Saving profile pictures in local browser storage
 - DONE // Adding a delete button for Alias
-- Being able to move messages up and down
+- DONE // Being able to move messages up and down
 - Being able to post images in the chat thread
 - Being able to write "system messages" without a chat bubble like in the 80's sci-fi computer terminals
 - Being able to export the chat thread with the full layout (kinda like a long screenshot)